 I so appreciate you and your approach to writing!

-16. Some great words of wisdom.
+Some great words of wisdom.
 I’d sheepishly count myself in the “bad at names” camp, but my real issue is remembering faces.
 I could spend the evening talking to you, then pass you in the street the next day and not recognize you.
 Or maybe there’d be a sense of familiarity, but no ability to pinpoint with any certainty where I’d seen you before.
 Watching movies with me is a nightmare.
-I’m constantly nudging my wife and asking things like “is that the same guy we saw back at the parking lot hot wiring that car …” ‘cos I honestly can’t tell the difference 🙁
+I’m constantly nudging my wife and asking things like “is that the same guy we saw back at the parking lot hot wiring that car …” ‘cos I honestly can’t tell the difference đ

 BTW – There is one outstanding insight from your earlier post that rang so true to me – people will remember and respond to how we made them feel.
 Yes!

-17. Posts like this are why I keep coming back to read what you write again and again, even when I’m not actively working on any writing projects.
+Posts like this are why I keep coming back to read what you write again and again, even when I’m not actively working on any writing projects.
 You give great advice.
 Literary advice, obviously, but even better is your General Life advice.
 Thank you for always being so generous and putting your knowledge out there.

 And I went to my husband’s High School reunion this weekend and there was a photo booth complete with Viking hats.
 I instantly thought of you!

-1. AWESOME!
+AWESOME!
 And thanks for the encouragement!

-18. See, I have a problem with this.
+See, I have a problem with this.
 While I detest not being completely independent, I have an illness that makes that pretty hard if not impossible.
 Back about a decade or so ago, I did a lot of stuff for many years within the Society for Creative Anachronism, and the thing I absolutely loved about it was I got to serve.
 It was really how I had fun at events (lol SCAdians call it “helium hand”)!
 But then, the lupus reared its ugly head, gave me first peripheral neuropathy issues and then some time later attacked my intestinal tract, leading to three years of in and out of hospitals and rehabs, and a colostomy pouch which forced me to completely change my diet among other things.
 I’m currently working hard at actually getting strength and stamina back that was lost from all of that, but it does drive me absolutely crazy that so much has to be focused on ME.
 I want to be able to go to events and help out again, really.
 I can’t honestly think of something else I could do; I mean I’m a gamer, play a lot of LOTRO, and try to be helpful there as much as I can be, but I dunno what else I could do to tell the truth.
 Currently all I can manage for the SCA is helping out with kingdom heraldry submissions, since those are online.
 It’s a something.
 I just miss my Shire.

-1. The thing is we tend to believe service is the BIG stuff.
+The thing is we tend to believe service is the BIG stuff.
 Nope.
 It’s a small accumulation of daily acts of kindness.
 Marriages, businesses, families, friendships etc. don’t implode over one thing.
 Usually it’s an accumulation of the small things.
 The small indifferences, the small slights or cruelties.
 They pile up like oily rags and left alone long enough?
 Combust.
 Kindness is the antidote.
 It’s the asking someone about their day and waiting long enough to hear the response.
 The smile.
 The compliment.
 The little things are always the biggest of all and ((HUGS)).
 I know what it’s like to be taken out by an illness and your own body turn against you.
 It’s terrifying, frustrating, and on and on.
 I get it.
 And it is especially frustrating for us crusaders who love to help and serve.
 Yet, peace is wonderful medicine.
 And never underestimate the power of a small act of kindness.
 It can be the thing that changes someone’s day or even life.

-19. I came across a quote from Tim Keller last week which said something like “for most people, being heard and being loved are nearly indistinguishable.”
+I came across a quote from Tim Keller last week which said something like “for most people, being heard and being loved are nearly indistinguishable.”
 Interesting thought!

 Something about me: I’m a Kiwi who grew up in Papua New Guinea, and when I moved permanently back to NZ as a teen I used to wish I had vitiligo so I could be as piebald outside as I was inside.
-Now I know that vitiligo only makes you paler 🙁
+Now I know that vitiligo only makes you paler đ

 I’ve been here fourteen years now, and I still feel piebald inside.

-20. Great post, as always, Kristen!
+Great post, as always, Kristen!

-21. Kristen, powerful words here, and I thank you.
+Kristen, powerful words here, and I thank you.
 As you point out, it’s so easy to convince oneself of altruistic intentions when really personal motivations are so much more complex and regularly have an element of self-serving in them somewhere.
 So I love your point that we just have to keep being intentional about it: look at other people in the eye, learn their name, stop thinking about what we want to say (sell/obtain) and start thinking about the other person’s needs and wants.

 I too am “bad at names” – and your point about “remembering when it is important” is well taken.

 I’m a blog “lurker” and am very rarely a commenter.
-But this post was so excellent that it was definitely time to join in. 🙂
+But this post was so excellent that it was definitely time to join in. đ

 Good stuff here.

-22. I write to a writing summit and one of the people there remembered all 250 of our names.
+I write to a writing summit and one of the people there remembered all 250 of our names.
 At the end Ben Hale went around and said them all.
 His take away statement was ‘you are worth remembering’ so from then I’ve tried harder to remember people’s names.

-23. I’m an author, having published a novel on Amazon.
+I’m an author, having published a novel on Amazon.
 In addition, I’m a husband, a salesman, and perhaps my most unique role:

 I’m a Jehovah’s Witness whisperer.